-At the balance sheet date the academy trust was holding funds in relation to the Universal Infant Free School Meals grant, out of school club income and the School Led Tutoring Funding which straddle the academic year.
+At the balance sheet date the academy trust was holding funds in relation to the Universal Infant Free School Meals grant, out of school club income and the School meals income Parentmail which straddle the academic year.

 17. Statement of funds